benitodarder/java-jpa-workshop/jpa-workshop-products/README.md

 To change the provider:

 * Update the content of persistence.xml with the corresponding sample
-* Un/Comment the corresponding dependencies accordingly with the persistence.xml content
+* Update the content of pom.xml with the correspondig sample accordingly with the persistence.xml content